 Proposals to the Center must aim to foster more effective teaching, enhance scholarly research or creative work, improve morale in the humanities, and/or increase the number of students majoring or minoring in the humanities.

 Proposals must include an itemized budget of judiciously determined expenses.
-This budget should be set forth on the proposal cover sheet known as the grant proposal form available online or from the Programs Coordinator Patty Ingram, ext.
+This budget should be set forth on the proposal cover sheet known as the grant proposal form or from the Programs Coordinator, Patty Ingram, ext.
 2617.
 A more detailed budget, or an annotated budget, may be provided as part of the proposal, if necessary.

-Selection of Speakers and Honoraria: To ensure that the committee is considering realistic program proposals, proposed speakers should be contacted before the proposal is submitted, and tentative commitments secured; at the same time, applicants should approve the amount deemed appropriate for that speaker's honorarium.
+Selection of Speakers and Honoraria: To ensure that the committee is considering realistic program proposals, contact proposed speakers and secure commitments before submitting the proposal; at the same time, applicants should approve the amount deemed appropriate for that speaker's honorarium.
 In cases in which a proposed speaker is unable to make a commitment until closer to the planned event, those planning the event should at least determine from the speaker that it is a realistic possibility that he or she will be willing to come to campus.